How Do I Know If I'm Called to Adopt?

 The Bible doesn’t say that all of us should adopt.
 It simply says that we need to take care of orphans.
 Orphan care can happen through child sponsorship, family preservation, foster care, grant organizations, and community outreach programs.

-Some of my favorite organizations making an impact are: Bloom Family Designs, Pure Gift of God, My Bag, My Story, America's Kids Belong, Tennessee Kids Belong, and Holt International.
+Some of my favorite organizations making an impact are: Bloom Family Designs, Pure Gift of God, My Bag, My Story, Tennessee Kids Belong, and Holt International.

 While all of us can do something, not everyone is called to adopt.
 It is just as crucial that adoptive families have a support system of people that are willing to pray, give financially, cook meals, and provide love and encouragement.